ricvolpi/adversarial-feature-augmentation/README.md

 python main.py --mode=train_feature_generator --gpu=0
 ```

 Of course, you choose the GPU index.
+The resulting model (feature_generator) can be used to generate new features from the desired classes, by feeding it with noise vectors concatenated with one-hot label codes.

 ## What to expect